learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 ----------------------

-* First, you will talk through your **5-8 minute, non-technical presentation**
+* First, you will talk through your **5-8 minute, non-technical presentation**.
-+ The reviewing instructor will ask you a question or two as if they were your target audience
++ The reviewing instructor will ask you a question or two as if they were your target audience.
-+ The reviewing instructor will then discuss any feedback or action items for the presentation
++ The reviewing instructor will then discuss any feedback or action items for the presentation.
+This section takes approximately 15-25 mins depending on the level of feedback necessary.

-* Next, you will go through your **technical notebook**
+* Next, you will go through your GitHub repo and **technical notebook**.
 + Please have the notebook open and pre-run before your review.
 + Depending on which project it is, the reviewing instructor will focus on a few areas of the notebook and generally will NOT have you talk through 100% of it